Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 ### Insufficient access error for logs query

-If you get an HTTP error with status code 403 (Forbidden), it means the provided credentials lack sufficient permissions to query the workspace.
+If you get an HTTP error with status code 403 (Forbidden), the provided credentials lack sufficient permissions to query the workspace.

 ```json
  {